We regularly donate our money, our blood and our time.

-A Data Donor is a person that understands the value of giving their de-identified health data to be used for research purposes.
-He or she knows that there are smart ways of sharing data and safeguarding privacy and believes that privacy and security fears shouldn’t stand in a way of advancing medical research.
+A Data Donor is a person that understands the value of giving their de-identified & anonymized health data to be used for medical research purposes.
+He or she donates with the expectation that the privacy and security of their information is protected.

 Find out more about our Data Donor Movement.